-- ° The providers in our network are listed in the Provider Directory. - If you use an out-of-network provider, your share of the costs for your covered services may be higher. - o While you are a member of our Point of Service (POS) plan you may use either network providers or out-of-network providers for certain covered services.
-The list of covered services you may receive from out-of-network providers, and the costs for obtaining those services in-network or out-of-network, is listed in Chapter 4.
-Before getting services from outof-network providers you may want to confirm they are accepting Medicare assignment and verify with us that the services you are getting are covered by us and are medically necessary.
-Certain covered services may only be received from network providers. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+- ° The providers in our network are listed in the Provider Directory. - If you use an out-of-network provider, your share of the costs for your covered services may be higher. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
 If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
-Check with your provider before receiving services to confirm that they are eligible to participate in Medicare. - □ You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter).
+Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.